assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-draft8.md

         condition happens.

     6b  Zero.
-        Bits set to zero.
+        Bits 1-6 are set to zero.

     1b  LastFlag.
-        Set to 1 when this is the last message of the session.
+        Bit 7 is set to 1 when this is the last message of the session.
         That is, when the NoSuchServer bit is set.